HotCakeX/Harden-Windows-Security/WDACConfig/WDACConfig Module Files/Help/ConvertTo-WDACPolicy.md

 # ConvertTo-WDACPolicy

 ## SYNOPSIS
-Displays the Code Integrity logs in a GUI and allows the user to select the logs to convert to a Supplemental WDAC policy.
-It's a multi-purpose cmdlet that offers a wide range of functionalities that can either be used separately or mixed together for very detailed and specific tasks.
+This is a multi-purpose cmdlet that offers a wide range of functionalities that can either be used separately or mixed together for very detailed and specific tasks.

+It currently supports Code Integrity and AppLocker logs from the following sources: Local Event logs and Microsoft Defender for Endpoint Advanced Hunting results.

+The cmdlet displays the logs in a GUI and allows the user to select the logs to be processed further.

+The logs can be filtered based on many criteria using the available parameters.

+The output of this cmdlet is a Supplemental Application Control (WDAC) policy.
+Based on the input parameters, it can be associated with a base policy or merged with an existing Base or Supplemental policy.

 ## SYNTAX